NerTzhuLz/PhoenixBot/README.md

 * Close full squads
     * Library function for filled squads?
 Think it only appears twice
     * When filled, duplicate the squad text into the filled message
-* Change recruiting commands to work in any channel
+* Change recruiting commands to work in any channel (including recruit-chat)
     * Mostly just making it so they find messages in "recruiting" instead of in the same channel as themselves
 * Configure for "recruiting squads" and "recruiting chat"
     * Squads is just a list of open squads.
-Commands can be used, but all messages are deleted
+Commands can be used (until reaction system), but all messages are deleted
         * Have a notice at the top saying how to join squads to replace the current reminder text
     * Chat is how it is currently, without host messages
         * Filled squad messages include the host message